helium/HIP/0076-linear-lockup-curve.md

 - No additional HNT may be transferred into the landrush position.
 - The position may be delegated or re-delegated.

-At the end of the duration of the 3x landrush multiplier, as determined at the end of landrush, the 3x multiplier ends, and the landrush position reverts to a regular position.
+At the end of the duration of the 3x landrush multiplier, as determined at the end of the landrush, the 3x multiplier ends, and the landrush position reverts to a regular position.

 # Consequences